-The curriculum is sequential; all courses are prerequisite for the courses that follow.
+The curriculum is sequential; all courses are prerequisites for the courses that follow.
 See the table below for the sequencing of courses per semester.

 All DPT program courses are designated 800 and 900 level courses.
-Each course number consists of capital letters (PHYT) that indicates the program offering the course.
+Each course number consists of capital letters (PHYT) that indicate the program offering the course.
 The 4-digit number designates the subject area of the course.

-- 8100 Scientific Foundations
+8100 Scientific Foundations

-- 8200 Professional Leadership and Practice / Health Care Systems & Management
+8200 Professional Leadership and Practice / Health Care Systems & Management

-- 8300 Clinical Sciences
+8300 Clinical Sciences

-- 8500 Professional Leadership and Practice / Health Care Systems & Management
+8500 Professional Leadership and Practice / Health Care Systems & Management

-- 8600 Clinical Sciences
+8600 Clinical Sciences

-- 8700 Critical Exploration
+8700 Critical Exploration

-- 8800 Specialized Areas of Clinical Practice
+8800 Specialized Areas of Clinical Practice

-- 8900 Clinical Education I & II
+8900 Clinical Education I & II

-- 9000 Clinical Sciences / Specialized Areas of Clinical Practice
+9000 Clinical Sciences / Specialized Areas of Clinical Practice

-- 9200 Terminal Clinical Experience
+9200 Terminal Clinical Experience

-The number of credit hours listed for each course reflects in-class hours and is used for the purpose of computing a cumulative grade point average (GPA).
-In-class hours are listed followed by estimated out-of-class-hours required to meet course objectives.
+The number of credit hours listed for each course reflects in-class hours and is used to compute a cumulative grade point average (GPA).
+In-class hours are listed, followed by estimated out-of-class-hours required to meet course objectives.
 The ranges for out-of-class hours have been compiled from course evaluations and are based on responses equaling 50% or more from any given class.
-The faculty believes that both in-class and out-of-class hours give the students a more realistic expectation of the amount of time required, during any given semester, to develop the study and time management skills to successfully pass each course.
+The faculty believes that both in-class and out-of-class hours provide students with a more realistic expectation of the amount of time required, during any given semester, to develop the study and time management skills to pass each course successfully.

-Clinical Education I, II and the Terminal Clinical Experience are graded Pass/Fail.
-No credit hours are given for these experiences as students adhere to the work schedule of their clinical instructors at the facilities to which they have been assigned.
-Clinical education hours and expectations tend to vary; hence, it is difficult to assign credit hours.
-However, successful completion of the clinical education portion of the curriculum is a requirement for awarding the DPT degree.
+Clinical Education I, II, and the Terminal Clinical Experience are graded Pass/Fail.
+No credit hours are given for these experiences as students adhere to their clinical instructors' work schedule at the facilities to which they have been assigned.
+Clinical education hours and expectations tend to vary; hence, it is difficult to set credit hours.
+However, successful completion of the curriculum's clinical education portion is a requirement for awarding the DPT degree.

 No credit hours are given for the elective offerings following a continuing education format (courses provided over a 2-3 day period).
 Attendance is mandatory to receive a "Pass" grade.
-The electives taken for credit (courses provided across a portion or full semester) have a grading and attendance component, which varies depending on the nature of the course.
-Both types of electives provide the opportunity to study with experienced (master) clinicians.
+The electives taken for credit (courses provided across a portion or full semester) have a grading and attendance component, which varies depending on the course's nature.
+Both types of electives offer the opportunity to study with experienced (master) clinicians.